yan00126/ToDoList/README.md

 # ToDoList

-This repository contains the starter files for the To Do List project.
+## Objective
+Using object-oriented techniques, create a basic To Do List console application that allows the user to add new items and mark them as complete.